jchi2241/RMA_tool/README.md

 #####The existing 6-step process:

 1. Ask for required replacement information (full name, shipping address, phone number, where product was purchased, product to replace, quantity, zendesk ticket #, reason for replacement)
-2. In the internal RMA shared Google Sheets, enter the information as 1 row, and create a new RMA ID #, which is follows the format: USARP{date}-{number}.
-For example, USARP03032017-237.
+2. In the internal RMA shared Excel, enter the information as 1 row, and create a new RMA ID #
 3. Send customer an RMA sheet to include in return package.
 This sheet contains the unique RMA ID #
-4. Create and print an internal Sample or Replacement sheet, containing replacement info, hand-signed by CEO/COO and customer service manager.
+4. Create and print an internal Sample or Replacement sheet, containing replacement info, hand-signed by CEO/COO
-5. File this sheet as a "sample" or "replacement" in either the "Sample" or "Replacement" sheet.
-Assign unique Sample or Replacement ID.
+5. File this sheet as a "sample" or "replacement" in either shared Excel file.
+Assign unique Sample/Replacement ID
 6. Send this signed sheet to warehouse to ship replacement product.

 #####The problems with this process: